SmoothGNN: Smoothing-aware GNN for Unsupervised Node Anomaly Detection: Experiments

 \subsection{Main Results}

-The performance of SmoothGNN is evaluated against different SOTA models in the NAD field.
-Table \ref{tab:performance} reports the AUC and Precision scores of each model across 9 datasets.
+We evaluate the performance of SmoothGNN against different state-of-the-art competitors in the field of unsupervised NAD.
+Table \ref{tab:performance} reports the AUC and AP scores of each model across 9 datasets.
 The best result on each dataset is highlighted in boldface.
 Our key observations are as follows.

-Firstly, most existing unsupervised NAD models struggle to handle large datasets, with only VGOD and the proposed SmoothGNN successfully running on the two largest datasets.
+Firstly, most existing unsupervised NAD models struggle to handle large datasets, with only VGOD, REC, and the proposed SmoothGNN successfully running on the two largest datasets.
 This highlights the need for the development of unsupervised models capable of handling large-scale datasets.

-Shallow models like Radar and ANOMALOUS apply residual analysis to solve NAD, which poses challenges in capturing the underlying anomalous properties from a spectral perspective.
-In comparison, SmoothGNN takes the lead by 29.37\% and 29.03\% in terms of AUC, and 11.52\% and 11.63\% in terms of Precision on average across 6 datasets, respectively.
+Shallow models, Radar and ANOMALOUS, apply residual analysis to solve NAD, which poses challenges in capturing the underlying anomalous properties from a spectral perspective.
+In comparison, SmoothGNN takes the lead by 29.37\% and 29.03\% in terms of AUC, and 11.52\% and 11.63\% in terms of AP on average across 6 datasets, respectively.
 Moreover, these shallow models are unable to handle the 3 large datasets due to memory constraints.
 These results demonstrate that shallow models are both time-consuming and ineffective when applied to real-world NAD datasets.

-Next, we examine reconstruction approaches CLAD and GADNR, which utilize reconstruction techniques to detect graph anomalies.
-While these models leverage both structure and feature reconstruction to calculate the anomaly score for each node, they fail to capture the information from the spectral domain, leading to inferior performance.
-SmoothGNN outperforms these models by 26.14\% and 17.75\% in terms of AUC, and 10.31\% and 8.30\% in terms of Precision on average across different datasets, respectively.
+Next, we examine reconstruction models, CLAD and GADNR, which utilize reconstruction techniques to detect graph anomalies.
+While these models leverage both structure and feature reconstruction to calculate the anomalous score for each node, they fail to utilize a more effective identifier, such as smoothing patterns, leading to inferior performance.
+SmoothGNN outperforms these models by 26.14\% and 17.75\% in terms of AUC, and 10.31\% and 8.30\% in terms of AP on average across different datasets, respectively.